TheStalwart/tldrtravel.info/content/countries/lithuania.md

 Motorcycles and light passenger vehicles don't need vignette.
 Commercial vehicles (N1, N2, N3) and buses (M2, M3) [need vignette](https://pirkti.keliumokestis.lt/pages/tollRates.xhtml) for [all major highways](https://keliumokestis.lt/pages/tollRoad.xhtml).

+There is a Low Emission Zone in Kaunas.
+Entry fee can be paid using {{% payment-link "unipark" %}} app.

+For cars and motorcycles, [to enter Neringa Municipality you must pay a fee](https://unipark.lt/en/entrance-to-nida/).
+The easiest way is to use {{% payment-link "unipark" %}} app.

 ## Alcohol sale

 - Monday-Saturday: 10:00-20:00